Norfolk & Western Steam Locomotives in Columbus

 Columbus and the port at Norfolk, VA were the main destinations for the vast quantities of coal mined along the N&W in Virginia and West Virginia.
 At Columbus the strings of coal cars were received at the N&W’s Watkins and Joyce Avenue Yards and the Pennsylvania Railroad’s Pennor yard.

-During the 1940s there were two Norfolk-Columbus passenger trains each way, The Pocahontas and The Cavalier.
-By the 1950s only The Pocahontas remained.
+The Pocahontas remained.
 The westbound passenger trains were split into two trains at Portsmouth one for Columbus and the other for Cincinnati.
 In the eastbound direction the two trains were joined at Portsmouth before continuing on to Norfolk.

 The third significant business, car load and less-than-carload freight, was handled by the two N&W freight houses on Mt.
 Vernon Avenue.
 Until the very end of steam the oldest active steamers in Columbus handled the freight house switching chores.